asinck/webcam/README.md

 To remove filters (in most recent order), click "Remove last mask".
 To remove all filters, click "No mask".

+### cel_webcam.py

+This is a program that does Cel shading on the webcam.
+It also does Canny edge detection on the stream, to provide outlines on everything.

 ### webcam.py

+Fair warning: This was written before I knew how to do this properly, so the code is messy.

 The webcam program provides multiple motion detection features on a webcam.